bteamapp/OrderTrack/README.md

 *   **Real-time Timeline:** Displays a clear, chronological history of order status updates (e.g., Pending, Processing, Shipped, Delivered).
 *   **Secure Admin Panel:** A password-protected dashboard to manage the entire system.
 *   **Order Management:** View, search, and filter all orders.
 Update order statuses with optional notes.
-*   **Create Orders Manually:** Easily create new orders for sales made over the phone, social media, or in-person.
+*   **Create Orders Manually:** Easily create new orders for sales made over the phone, social media, or in person.
 *   **Product Management:** A simple interface to add, edit, and delete products and manage stock levels.
 *   **Print Invoices & Labels:** Generate printer-friendly invoices and shipping labels directly from the order details page.
 *   **Zero Dependencies:** Built with pure, vanilla PHP and MySQL.
 No need to manage complex dependencies with Composer.